lissizza/discord-js-subtitle-bot/README.md

 - Transcribes audio using OpenAI's Whisper API.
 - Posts transcriptions in a selected text channel.
 - Allows users to select the text channel using buttons or commands.
+- Provides a settings menu to configure transcription parameters.

 ## Setup